gavinheavyside/gavinheavyside.github.com/_posts/2010-05-19-its-good-to-be-lazy.md

 Hadoop for processing and analysing big data sets at [Journey Dynamics](http://www.journeydynamics.com).

+At first I was baffled, but that was mostly down to trying to read it on my iPhone after a couple of glasses of wine.
+With a clear head and a big screen the next day it became obvious how he had replaced my naive recursive algorithm with a much more idiomatic lazy sequence version that has better performance.

 He defines a function that calculates the next number in the sequence, and creates a (infinite) lazy sequence of them using `iterate`.
 It takes 50 numbers from this sequence using `rest` and